diegoddox/react-notification-center/README.md

 #### You still don't get it `o.O`

-clone the repo and run a local demo
+Clone the repo and run a local demo
 ```
 git clone https://github.com/diegoddox/react-notification-center.git
 cd react-notification-center